cycle through king alfred's ANGLO-Saxon kingdom

 There's no beating around the bush here, with more than 6 hours riding and 3,000 ft. of altitude per day, the King Alfred's Way route is by no means a doddle and it requires high fitness levels.
 You'll be riding single track, rutted chalk trails, sandy pits and the odd public road.
 But nothing easy was ever worth doing right!

-If you'd like to brush up on your off roading skills - try our off road basics sessions.
+If you'd like to brush up on your off roading skills - try our intro to gravel sessions.

 West from Winchester onto the plains